 Commenters complimented the paper as showing a “very technical and excellent understanding of sprouting.”
 However, they suggested that moisture content should be part of a deﬁnition of sprouted grains, not the main tool, since diﬀerentiating between soaking and sprouting could be diﬃcult without visible evidence of a sprout.
 In most cases, commenters believed, Falling Number is more useful as a deﬁnitive test of sprouting.

 February 14, 2017 update

-After a bit of a hiatus while the Oldways Whole Grains Council launched its new website and ran a major conference focusing on whole grains in foodservice, we started back to work.
+After a bit of a hiatus in mid-2016 while the Oldways Whole Grains Council launched its new website and ran a major conference focusing on whole grains in foodservice, we started back to work.
 We held one-on-one interviews with a number of SGWG participants who had been most detailed in their earlier comments, asking them to share more speciﬁcs on the actual methods and metrics they use to guage when their grains have sprouted.
 We then used the resulting input to detail ﬁve diﬀerent ways that diﬀerent segments of the SGWG were ensuring that their grains had indeed sprouted.
-We aggregated this information into a document listing 5 diﬀerent methods, and circulated it among members of the group for their input.
+We aggregated this information into a document listing the 5 diﬀerent methods, and circulated it to members of the group for their input.

 Deadline for comments is March 24, 2017, after which we will collate comments, reﬁne our February 14 document, and decide on next steps.